 Adoption of new and updated IFRS standards

-In 2017, the Group will adopt the following new and amended standards issued by the IASB.
+In 2018, the Group will adopt the following new and amended standards and interpretations issued by the IASB.

 Amendments to IFRS 2 Share-based Payment* - Clarification and Measurement of Share-based Payment Transactions (effective for financial periods beginning on or after 1 January 2018).
 The amendments are intended to eliminate the diversity in the classification and measurement of particular share-based payment transactions (accounting for cash-settled share-based payment transactions that include a performance condition, share-based payments in which the manner of settlement is contingent on future events, share-based payments settled net of tax withholdings and modification of share-based payment transactions from cash-settled to equity-settled).
 The amendments will have no impact on consolidated financial statements.